Phenomenological power spectrum models for H$\alpha$ emission line galaxies from the Nancy Grace Roman Space Telescope: Methodology

+approximates the sound horizon.
+Therefore, to properly model the effect of non-linear baryon evolution we will use a 'de-wiggled' transfer function $T_{dw}$ as described in Eq.~(\ref{eq:Tdw1}), which transitions from $T_{lin}$ in Eq.~(\ref{eq:Plin}) to $T_{nw}$ of Eq.~(\ref{eqn:Tnw}) at $k>k_*$ with $\Gamma$ replaced by $\Gamma_{eff}$ in Eq.~(\ref{eqn:GammaEff}) to account for baryonic suppression.

 We can also think of this `de-wiggling' as the addition of a BAO transfer function to the zero-baryon transfer function, where the BAO damps away at $k>k_*$.
-We see more clearly if we define $T_{BAO}^2(k)=T_{L}^2(k)-T_{nw}^2(k)$, which makes Eq.~(\ref{eq:Tdw1}) as follows:
+We see more clearly if we define $T_{BAO}^2(k)=T_{lin}^2(k)-T_{nw}^2(k)$, which makes Eq.~(\ref{eq:Tdw1}) as follows:

-Although $f_g^*$ is allowed to be a free parameter, it cannot be measured from actual data due to parameter degeneracies, so it's usually fixed, thus effectively fixing the ratio of damping scales in the perpendicular and parallel $k$-dimensions.
+Although $f_g^*$ is allowed to be a free parameter, it cannot be measured from actual data due to parameter degeneracies, so it's usually fixed at the growth rate factor $f_g(z)$, thus effectively fixing the ratio of damping scales in the perpendicular and parallel $k$-dimensions.
 To mitigate this, we could go back to the more basic equation:

 where $G(z)/k^\perp_*$ is replaced by $\Sigma_\perp$ and $G(z)/k^\parallel_*$ by $\Sigma_\parallel$.

 The `de-wiggled' power spectrum is then